DeutscheSoft/aux-widgets/README.md

 `doc/docs/Themeing.md` describes how to create themes based no the default theme(s) contained in this repository.

+## Installation

+AUX can be installed using `npm`.
+In order to gain access to all components, simply import them all using

+    import 'aux';

+and include the default theme into your web application.

 ## Design Goals

 AUX is written in pure JavaScript and has no external dependencies.
 It is supposed to run in browsers which support ECMAScript 6.
+When transpiled to ECMAScript 5 it should work in modern versions of Chrome, Edge, Firefox and Safari.

 AUX was designed to be lightweight and fast while keeping the full flexibility which comes with CSS.
 AUX widgets offer consistent and intuitive APIs.

 ## Documentation